 Getting rid of old or used tires can be a concern for drivers.
 Used tires are considered hazardous waste; thus, they need proper disposal.
 The cost of disposing of old tires can range from $2 to $5, sometimes even higher.

 You are paying the tire dealer to handle the disposal of your tires on your behalf.

 Another cost you might incur when replacing your tire is road hazard protection.
 This protection serves as the insurance for your tires from common road damages.

 The price for this plan varies from one tire dealer to another, but the average cost is around $50 for all four tires.
-This cost is optional, which means you can decide not to avail of it.
+This cost is optional, so you can decide not to avail of it.

 Some tires include a road hazard protection warranty.
-You can ask your trusted tire dealer for these types of tires.
+But, again, you can ask your trusted tire dealer for these types of tires.

 The next set of tires for your vehicle depends on your preference.
-You can decide to go with budget tires if your budget is a little bit restricted.
+You can decide to go with budget tires if your budget is restricted.
 There is no problem with buying these affordable brands.

-However, I would suggest that you do proper research on the tire you are considering acquiring to make sure that you will still enjoy the performance you are expecting to get.
+However, I would suggest that you do proper research on the tire you are considering acquiring to ensure that you will still enjoy the performance you are expecting to get.

 As you’ve read earlier, the price of these types of tires ranges from $50 to $100 per tire.